 The Company is subject to various laws and regulations issued by authorities that have appropriate jurisdiction over it ("Applicable Law").
 The Company may be adversely affected by changes to Applicable Laws to which it is subject and its host Governments may implement new Applicable Laws, modify existing ones, or interpret them in a manner that is detrimental to the Company.
 Such changes to the Applicable Law to which the Company is subject could, amongst other things, result in an increase in existing tax rates or the imposition of new ones or the Company may be subject to tax assessments, all of which on their own or taken together could have a material adverse effect on the Company's business, financial condition, results of operations and prospects of the Company's oil and gas assets.
-In Nigeria, the fiscal regime to which Prime is subject will be adversely affected by the passing of the Petroleum Industry Bill as currently envisaged, which is expected to take place in the first half of 2021, and which may include the imposition of deep-water royalties on the Company's producing assets in Nigeria.
+In Nigeria, the fiscal regime to which Prime is subject has recently been affected by the passing of the Petroleum Industry Act, 2021.
+The impact on the Company is being assessed.